 What are the differences with other antidoping controls?

-With regards to drugs, these year we are searching for cardiotonic drugs, those that stimulate the heart, because we know the temperatures are high, the grounds are demanding, a final is very demanding.
-And those cardiotonic drugs as well as stimulants or bronchodilator encourage the horse to breath more; also, anasethetics in the event a horse doesn’t feel pain, because it could be very dangerous for both the player and the horse.
-If a horse doesn’t feel pain, is in danger to suffer an injury o fall on the ground, therefore, it’s very dangerous for the health of the horse and the players.
-Slowly, we will be ading some more drugs.
-We are going step by step.
+With regards to drugs we are looking for, we are searching for cardiotonics, which are drugs that stimulate the heart more – I mean, we we know the temperatures are high, the grounds are demanding, a final is very demanding.
+So that’s shy we look for cardiotonics, stimulants or bronchodilators, that encourage the horse to breath more; also, anaesthetics.
+If a horse has a pain and doesn’t feel it, it could be very dangerous for both the player and the horse.
+There’s a risk that a horse can suffer an injury or even fall on the ground, and that puts a lot of danger for the health of the horse and the player.
+The idea is going step by step, adding other drugs every year.

 How about if a positive doping is found?
 Which are the sanctions?

 On that regards, the concept is the same – we are going slowly, building, raising awareness.
-If there’s a positive doping this year, there will be a warning for the player, who will receive a letter to explain that he won’t be able to take anything, that there are drugs that are researched specially for the horses.
-There will be tougher sanctions next year.
+If there’s a positive doping this year, there will be a warning for the player, who will receive a letter in order to explain that it’s not reasonable to apply whatever.
+There are certain drugs that are specifically for the horses and they are being searched.
+Next year, the sanctions will be harder.

-As happens with everything that is new, there’s always some resistance with regards of the complications to handle it, and really is otherwise.
+As happens with everything new, there’s always some resistance with regards to the complications to handle it, and really is otherwise.
 This obliges to take better care of the horses, without medication.
-It’s been done for years, but in other way, and we propose a change to improve.
-In addition, we are doing this slowly.
-We are very proud, we have the service provided by the Jockey Club laboratory which, as I said, it’s renowned on a worldwide lvel.
-When a sample is taken, we have people from the laboratory and different associations, and everything is very well documented.
+It’s been done for years, but we proposed a change to improve.
+We are very proud, we have the service provided by the Jockey Club laboratory which, as I said, it’s renowned on a worldwide level.